-"Fighting Words" - John 10:22-30 - Apr 21, 2013
+John 10:22-30 - "Your Choice"

 There is so much of scripture that we miss on first reading.
-I know, I know, I say this a lot, and maybe it's just a characteristic of John's gospel, but still it's true that we miss a lot unless we dig deeper.
-For example, in today's reading I think we miss or ignore the opening details that John uses to paint a complex and informative picture for us and instead move immediately to the dialogue.
-Soon after, our eyes glaze over a bit.
-Finally, we nod sagely when we hear the concluding statement, and feel good that we recognize the passage because of how it ended.
+I know, I know, I said the same thing last week, and maybe it's just a characteristic of John's gospel, but it's still true this week!
+For example, in today's reading I think we miss or ignore the opening details that John paints for us, and move immediately to the dialogue, and then our eyes glaze over a bit, but we nod sagely when we hear the concluding statement, and feel good that we recognize the passage because of how it ended.

 Now if this is one of your favourite texts, and you have examined it and remember it fondly in all of its detail, then I hope I haven't offended you with my general analysis of how people respond to it.
-But I suspect like me most of you would normally have to reach for the bible again if someone were to ask you some details about the opening of this incident.
+But I suspect you're like me, and would normally have to reach for the bible again if someone were to ask you some details about the opening of this incident.
 That's OK - life is pretty much an "open book" test; go ahead and reread the passage while we look at it.

-"At that time" John begins, and if we're hearing with clear ears we will instinctively ask, "what time?", and the answer is right there: "In winter, at the Feast of the Dedication."
-We know this feast by a different name - Hanukkah - and when we hear that name many of us will associate the time as being around Christmas, and of course for us thought of Christmas lead to thoughts of Jesus' birth.
-Of course the word 'Christmas' had not yet been coined so John couldn't use the term, but still the reference to the time of year leads us to a powerful connection ...
-John is talking about Jesus, the one born on that first Christmas day, and we already have set in our minds the understanding of him to be the Son of God long before we see that to be the question dealt with in his conversation with the Jews.
+"At that time" John begins, and if we're hearing with clear ears we will instinctively ask, "what time?", and the answer is right there.
+In winter, at the Feast of the Dedication.
+We know this feast by a different name, and when we hear it by the name we know it, Hanukkah, almost automatically our thoughts turn to Christmas, and instantly we connect with Jesus' birth.
+If the word 'Christmas' had been used this effect would be even clearer to recognize, but that word had not yet been invented.
+Nevertheless the effect, once we make the connection, is powerful.
+John is talking about Jesus, the one born on that first Christmas day, and we already have in our minds the understanding of him to be the Son of God long before we see that to be the question dealt with in his conversation with the Jews.

-But even in doing so we still usually miss an important implication from the setting that John's original readers would catch.
-The Feast of the Dedication, or Hanukkah, was the religious festival that celebrated the victory of the Maccabean Jews over the Syrians about 160 BC, a victory that brought about the recapture and recovery of the temple in Jerusalem.
-It also celebrates the consecration of the altar which had been profaned by the Syrians (by slaughtering pigs on that altar).
-Through this imagery of recapturing a right relationship with God, John sets our minds of his readers (or at least the early ones) into a mindset of connecting Jesus with the act of recapturing a right relationship with God.
+But even then we are missing what John's original readers would catch.
+The Feast of the Dedication, or Hanukkah, was the religious festival that celebrated the victory over the Syrians about 160 BC, a victory that brought about the recovery of the temple in Jerusalem.
+It also celebrates the consecration of the altar which had been profaned by the Syrians.
+Through this imagery of recapturing a right relationship with God, John sets our minds (or at least the minds of his early readers) into a mindset of connecting Jesus with the act of recapturing a right relationship with God.

-And so right in the first sentence we are already moved into remembering Jesus' unique and holy birth and are mentally connecting him with the re-establishment of a right relationship with God.
+So, so far, in the first sentence, we are already moved into remembering Jesus' unique and holy birth, and are mentally connecting him with the re-establishment of a right relationship with God.
 But there's more.
 Jesus is not only walking in the very temple that was recaptured and restored, he is walking in the portico of Solomon.
 Even though it doesn't have anything like the same impact for us as it did for the first readers, the name 'Solomon' still evokes an image of the wisest king ever to rule over the people of Israel, and a connection is established in our minds between Jesus and this wisest king.